tandrewnichols/task-master/README.md

 };
 ```

-Step 3: Call task-master from your Gruntfile and pass it `grunt`.
+Step 3: Call task-master from your Gruntfile and pass it `grunt` and an optional options object.
 No need to call `initConfig` or `loadNpmTasks` as task-master does both for you.
-By default, it will automatically load any plugins specified in package.json under devDependencies that begin with 'grunt-', but as of v2.0.0, this is all very customizable.
-See [options](#options) below.

 Gruntfile.js